DilerHaji/MolecularSystematicsLab/bioinformatics_molsys_lab.md

 Now get out of R and ls everything in your current directory (the directory that you were working in when you started R).
 You should see now that there are a bunch of new files, each one containing within it the contig sequence that matched the BUSCO sequence in our BLAST search.
 But, this is for just one sample.

 We will need to get the contigs.fasta assembly files and blast output files for more samples to build a phylogeny.
-So everyone in the class should send thier contigs.fasta file and blast output file to everyone else so that each person has a full dataset.
+So everyone in the class should send their contigs.fasta file and blast output file to everyone else so that each person has a full dataset.

-Next, we will make an R script to do everything we did in R on each one of the samples and save the many output files into a folder corresponding to a each sample.
+Next, we will make an R script to do everything we did in R on each one of the samples and save the many output files into a folder corresponding to each sample.
 Make a script names "blastparseR.r" and put the following code into it (modify as needed)

 ```
 blast <- data.frame(read.table("blastout.txt"))